The Covenant in the Community

-- Do not face disadvantage compared to other citizens in the provision of public and commercial services
+- Face no disadvantage compared to other citizens in the provision of public and commercial services

-- Are given special consideration in some cases, especially the injured and the bereaved.
+- Special consideration is appropriate in some cases especially for those who have given the most, such as the injured and the bereaved.

 Across the country, local authorities have been training staff about the Covenant, setting up new webpages for the Armed Forces community, reviewing their housing allocation policies, and briefing GPs and health professionals about the needs of the Armed Forces community in their area.